pengyue/popular_words_map_reduce/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-To start this project, use composer update to install all the dependencies
+To start this project, use composer update to install all the dependencies and the code only works on PHP7.1+ due to the new PHP7.1 features

 ### Prerequisites